jokerwrld999/k3s-on-proxmox/2_ansible/README.md

-# Ansible Template Playbook
+# Linux Automation With Ansible

-This Ansible template provides a base for provisioning Linux systems with pre-updated distros and necessary tweaks.
-It streamlines the process of adding desired software and bootstrapping your servers.
+Provision your Linux Servers and Desktops with this playbook.

 ## Pre-commit Commands

 ```
 pre-commit install
-pre-commit run -a
+pre-commit run -a -c .config/.pre-commit-config.yaml
 ```

 ## Setting SSH Key-Based Authentication